MAIN ANTIQUE STYLES

 In other Berain designs we find Chinese figures in tall conical hats beneath a scrolled canopy with a distinctly Chinese flavour, the curving eaves taken from the Chinese pagoda.
 These Chinese motifs were a consequence of the King's interest in Chinese art, evinced in the Trianon de Porcelaine at Versailles, and the Oriental decoration of the chateau of Meudon belonging to the Dauphin who died in 1711.
 The fashion received notable impetus from an embassy from the King of Siam in 1688.

 Berain's designs were widely employed by craftsmen of all kinds.
 Much of the decoration of Andre-Charles Boulle's typical brass and tortoiseshell marquetry is fairly obviously inspired by this source, and the faience of Moustiers employed Berain's grotesques for a notable series of dishes.
 Boulle (1642-1732) was also a designer in his own right who worked not only for the King but for the more prominent of the financiers at the end of the 17th century, such as Antoine Crozat (1655-1738) and Samuel Bernard (1651-1739).
 His skill as a bronzeworker and designer is especially evident in his chandeliers and sconces, some of which foreshadow rococo asymmetry.
-His private collection included renaissance drawings by Raphael, wax maquettes, engravings, and many other works of art.
+His private collection included renaissance drawings by Raphael, wax maquettes, a quantity of engraving, and many other works of art.

 Robert de Cotte, pupil and brother-in-law of Jules Hardouin-Mansart (1646-1708), was an ornemaniste as well as an architect who eventually became premier architecte du Roi and director of the manufactures du Roi about 1699.
 He exerted considerable influence on the development of the Regency style, and probably collaborated with Berain and Boulle.